 winter

 Classic winter tailwater fishing at its finest.
-Flows lock in around 300 CFS.
+Flows steady around 350-400 CFS.
 Fish concentrate in quality water.
 Midges hatch reliably every day.
-Fewer anglers, excellent fishing for those willing to brave the cold.
+Mild winter this year has extended feeding windows and made conditions more comfortable than usual.
+Fewer anglers, excellent fishing.

 Weekly flow updates and fishing intel.